-Our group supervised twelve employees in 2014.
-We provided wages and employer expenses for seven of them.
+Our group supervised ten employees in 2015.
+We provided wages and employer expenses for six of them.
 The work they did was of substantial benefit to our watersheds and their contribution is a source of pride and fulfillment.
 We were supported in providing this employment through the Provincial Watershed Management Fund, the Employment Development Agency, and Service Canada.
-We also benefited from in-kind labour assistance from provincially paid summer students provided by TIR, and the ELJ.
-Also the Mi'kmag Confederation of PEI provide 7 students for 3 days.
+We also benefited from in-kind labour assistance from provincially paid summer students provided by TIR, and the Department of Environment.
+Also the Mi'kmag Confederation of PEI provide 10 students for 3 days.
 To the remarkable credit of our community and province, watershed groups are substantial employers in Lot 11 and Area and island wide.
 We employ people to serve the community and protect/improve our shared watershed assets.
 There is no higher calling.